-[ Internal decorations Visually inspected.
-There are paper, paint and tile finishes.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the fuse box and meter located within a vestibule inspection cupboard.
+Electricity is from the Mains Grid with the meter and fuse box wall mounted within the hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within an external inspection box.
+Gas appears to be from the mains supply with the meter located in an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
-Sanitary fittings comprise a three piece suite in both the bathroom and shower room.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.
+Sanitary arrangements comprise a three piece suite within the bathroom consisting of WC, wash-hand basin and bath.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas combination boiler located within a bedroom cupboard.
-This heats steel radiators and also appears to provide hot water on demand.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
+Gas central heating via radiators.
+The gas boiler also appears to provide hot water on demand.